-Has been the stadium announcer for the Tostitos Fiesta Bowl since 1991, including five college football national championship games, and Buffalo Wild Wings Bowl since 2003.
+Has been the stadium announcer for the Fiesta Bowl since 1991, including 5 college football national championship games, and Cactus Bowl since 2003.

 Has announced at several major sporting events, including the 1993 U.S. Figure Skating Championships, 1995 NBA All-Star Game, 2000 WNBA All-Star Game and 2001 World Series.

 In 1996, was selected as one of four announcers for the basketball competition at the Summer Olympics in Atlanta and handled the announcing duties for the Men's gold medal game.

 Began his broadcasting career as a senior at Carl Hayden High School and later announced games at Phoenix College in the late 1970s.

 Has 2 children, Patrick and Hayley, and resides in Tempe.

 Spanish Radio Play-by-Play

 Is in his 17th season providing the play-by-play on D-backs Spanish broadcasts...joined the team in 1999.